GoAuditsGoAudits

 Airborne Precautions are necessary for diseases spread via aerosol transmission.
 This involves using higher levels of respiratory protection (e.g., FFP3 masks), ensuring adequate ventilation, and using isolation rooms with negative pressure where possible.
 Staff should assess the need for these precautions based on the infectious agent, the severity of the illness, and the setting in which care is provided.

-CQC Infection Control Requirements in Care Homes
+CQC Requirements for Infection Control in Care Homes

 The Care Quality Commission (CQC) plays a pivotal role in ensuring infection prevention and control in care homes, particularly in the wake of challenges posed by the COVID-19 pandemic.
-Therefore care providers need to proactively ensure compliance with CQC requirements and get ready for CQC inspections.
+Therefore, care providers need to proactively ensure compliance with CQC requirements and get ready for CQC inspections.

 CQC conducts detailed IPC inspections across care homes, evaluating eight specific areas: Visitors, Shielding, Admission, Use of Personal Protective Equipment (PPE), Testing, Premises, Staffing, and Policies.
 These inspections aim to assess whether care homes are effectively preventing and controlling infections.
 Each area is judged on a scale of being “assured,” “somewhat assured,” or “not assured,” helping to pinpoint exactly where improvements are needed.